rachelngordon/SeattleWeather/README.md

 # SeattleWeatherAnalysis
-Course project analyzing precipitation and temperatures in Seattle from 2014
+Analyzing precipitation and temperatures in Seattle from 2014

 Takes in a csv including weather data from Seattle Tacoma International Airport for each day in 2014.